nutjane/ApartmentOperationReport/README.md

 # Apartment Operation Reporter

+A program that reads data about apartment operation and generates graphical reports using Java and DynamicReports library.
+This program involves reading files and generating reports.

+This program is a second-year (sophomore) project of
-- 5688043 Mr.Nut Janekitiworapong Section 1
+- 5688043 Mr.Nut Janekitiworapong
-- 5688196 Ms.Peeraya Thanomboon Section 1
+- 5688196 Ms.Peeraya Thanomboon
-- 5688260 Mr.Panupong Matankarat Section1
+- 5688260 Mr.Panupong Matankarat

 ## List of Classes, Methodsand fields